-Play and learning go hand in hand as child and adult together conceptualize, design, and create an original computer game.
-Back by popular demand—and led again by programmer, game designer, and Rochester Institute of Technology (RIT) Assistant Professor Ian Schreiber—Video Game Creation Workshop is now offered in two age-specific sessions, each limited to 20 child-adult pairs.
+Play and learning go hand in hand as child and adult pairs conceptualize, design, and create an original computer game.
+Back by popular demand—and led again by programmer, game designer, and Rochester Institute of Technology (RIT) Assistant Professor Ian Schreiber—Video Game Creation Workshop is offered in two age-specific sessions, each limited to 20 child-adult pairs.

 Discover exciting facets of game design through innovative, hand-on learning experiences in museum classrooms.
 Observe video game designers at an optional session during the Global Game Jam site at RIT.
 Then, for your final session, participate in an all-day Game Jam at The Strong, where pairs will construct and share their games.